MetaJets

-MetaJets is an animated television series produced by Cookie Jar Entertainment and Sunwoo Entertainment.
+MetaJets is a South Korean-Canadian animated television series produced by Cookie Jar Entertainment and Sunwoo Entertainment.

 Broadcast

 In Canada, MetaJets premiered on October 3, 2010 on Teletoon.
 In South Korea, this show was first aired on KBS1 on January 31, 2009, and it premiered on TF1 on October 7, 2009 in France.
 This show was also seen in other selected territories, such as on Cartoon Network on July 4, 2010 in the United States, Studio 23 on July 13, 2010 in the Philippines, and in 2011 it was shown on Clan in Spain as well as Disney Channel Asia.
 The entire first season was available to watch instantly on Netflix.
-In Canada it was offered from 2017-2018 via Kids Suite from Bell Satellite TV.
+In Canada it was offered from 2017–2018 via Kids Suite from Bell Satellite TV.